Create and manage volumes

 View volume by instance

-- Go to Beyond Compute Service > Virtual Machine in KakaoCloud Console.
+- Go to the KakaoCloud Console > Beyond Compute Service > Virtual Machine menu.

-- In the Instance menu, select an instance.
+- From the Instance menu, select the instance to view its volumes.

 Modify volume